 Shutdown the database (voltadmin shutdown).

-Upgrade VoltDB on all cluster nodes.
+Upgrade the VoltDB software on all cluster nodes (instructions).

 Restore the snapshot created in Step #2 (voltadmin restore).